neomatrix369/AIE7-Cert-Challenge/docs/Report.md

 ## Task 3: Dealing with the Data

+**✅ Deliverables**

+1. Describe all of your data sources and external APIs, and describe what you’ll use them for.

 _Data Sources_

 All the files in the `data` folder are our dataset, shared during the covert: